-- (a) It may operate only in a single dwelling unit. - (b) It will not detract from the residential character of the neighbourhood in terms of scale or exterior design. - (c) It will be rented as a single unit only, and not with different guest rooms rented to different customers. - (d) No wholesale or retail sales will be carried out in association with visitor rentals. - (g) It must be licensed by the Tourism department. - (h) All grounds and buildings shall be kept in a safe and well-maintained condition.
+- (a) It may operate only in a single dwelling unit. - (b) It will not detract from the residential character of the neighbourhood in terms of scale or exterior design. - (c) It will be rented as a single unit only, and not with different guest rooms rented to different customers. - (d) No wholesale or retail sales will be carried out in association with visitor rentals. - (g) It must comply with applicable Provincial regulations. - (h) All grounds and buildings shall be kept in a safe and well-maintained condition.